tangentyh/notes-of-tan/docs/backend/redis-notes.md

 1. time events — tbd
    - one time scheduled events
-   - periodic events
-     - `serverCron` — `hz` in configurations, defaults to 10, update statistics, expunge expired keys, close and clear sessions, AOF and RDB, follower replication, cluster synchronization and heartbeat
+   - periodic events `serverCron` — `hz` in configurations, defaults to 10, update statistics, expunge expired keys, close and clear sessions, AOF and RDB, follower replication, cluster synchronization and heartbeat

-1. `serverCron`
      - update tasks
        - update timestamp cache — timestamp cached in `redisServer.unixtime` and `redisServer.mstime` to reduce system calls for timestamp insensitive tasks like logging, deciding persistence time point, `EXPIRE` and slow query log not included
        - update `redisServer.lruclock` timestamp cache, defaults to once every 10s
        - update stats
      - more tasks

-1. multithread IO — [zhihu](https://zhuanlan.zhihu.com/p/144805500), dispatch tasks to IO threads for `read()` and `write()` system calls, main thread also does one tasks and spinning waiting for the completion of IO threads
+1. multithread IO, since 6.0 — [zhihu](https://zhuanlan.zhihu.com/p/144805500), dispatch tasks to IO threads for `read()` and `write()` system calls, main thread also does one tasks and spinning waiting for the completion of IO threads

 ## Publish and Subscribe